 Download free pdf plans

-If you’d like to try and build your own bookshelf, you can download our plans to start, for free.
-Here you’ll find our custom-sized project, with all the pieces needed and building instructions.
+If you’d like to try and build your own bookshelf, you can begin by downloading our plans, for free.

 Wood board calculator: make your own Montessori bookshelf